beenotung/live-tsc/README.md

   --post-hook <command>
     Add command to run after initial scan and subsequence updates;
     Can be specified multiple times;

+  --server <file>
+    Specify the path of server js file

+  --cwd <dir>
+    Specify the current working directory for the server and postHooks
+    Alias: -c
+    Default: sample as process.cwd

+  --open <url>
+    Open the url in the default browser after initial scanning
+    Alias: -o

   --help
     Show help message